Know your options for Medicare plans in Maryland, whether you’re looking for Original Medicare or Medicare Advantage.

 Medigap plans are standardized plans sold by private insurance companies.
 These plans are designed to pick up costs where Original Medicare leaves off in coverage.
 There are 10 standardized plans available in Maryland designated by different letters of the alphabet (A, B, C, D, F, G, K, L, M, and N).
 Plans C & F are only eligible to those who became eligible for Medicare prior to Jan.
 1, 2020.

-A Plan G for a 65-year-old nonsmoking female in Annapolis ranges from $115 to $420 per month.
-You will also be responsible for the Part B deductible of $17.10.
+A Plan G for a 65-year-old nonsmoking female in Atlanta ranges from $117 to $420 per month.
+You will also be responsible for the Part B deductible of $233.

 Who Medigap plans are best for: Medigap is a good fit if you utilize benefits frequently, do not want to be restricted to a small coverage area, and prefer to choose your own provider.
 You should not choose a supplement if you cannot afford the monthly premium and you want extra benefits available with Medicare Advantage, such as having the PDP, dental, vision, and hearing benefits included.

 If you are considering purchasing a supplement, always check to see if the company offers additional discounts for having people that live in your household or for nonsmoking.